googleapis/sdk-platform-java/.github/ISSUE_TEMPLATE/bug_report.md

 Thanks for stopping by to let us know something could be better!

-**PLEASE READ**: If you have a support contract with Google, please create an issue in the [support console](https://cloud.google.com/support/) instead of filing on GitHub.
-This will ensure a timely response.
+**PLEASE READ**: If you have a support contract with Google, please create an issue in the [support console](https://cloud.google.com/support/) instead of filing on GitHub, this will ensure a timely response.
+For general contributing guidelines, please refer to [contributing guide](https://github.com/googleapis/gapic-generator-java/blob/main/CONTRIBUTING.md)
 Please run down the following list and make sure you've tried the usual "quick fixes":

 - Search the issues already opened: https://github.com/googleapis/gapic-generator-java/issues